Jewish Studies

 Grading Scheme: Letter Grade

-Continues advanced Hebrew study of the four skills: listening, speaking, reading, and writing with attention to more complex structures.
-(H and N)
+Continues advanced study of Hebrew language, including listening, speaking, reading, and writing skills, with particular attention to more complex structures.
+Emphasizes project-based learning through real-world applications of Hebrew, focusing on cultural, professional, and academic contexts.

 Prerequisite: HBR 3410 with minimum grade of C or S, or the equivalent.